Nonarchimedean geometry, tropicalization, and metrics on curves: A generalization of the Sturmfels-Tevelev multiplicity formula

-\paragraphtoc[A generalization of the Sturmfels-Tevelev multiplicity formula] Using the algebraic techniques from this paper, we are able to generalize the Sturmfels-Tevelev multiplicity formula \cite[Theorem~1.1]{sturmfels_tevelev:elimination}, which is an important tool in tropical implicitization, to the non-constant coefficient case (and also to non-smooth points).
-An algebraic proof is given in an appendix to \cite{osserman_payne:lifting}.
+As an illustration of the tools developed in this paper, we conclude with a generalization\footnote{A different proof is given in an appendix to \cite{osserman_payne:lifting}.} of the Sturmfels-Tevelev multiplicity formula \cite[Theorem~1.1]{sturmfels_tevelev:elimination} to the non-constant coefficient case (and also to non-smooth points).

 Let $X \subset \T$ be a closed subvariety, i.e.,\ a reduced and irreducible closed subscheme.
 Let $\alpha: \T \rightarrow \T'$ be a homomorphism of tori that induces a generically finite map of degree $\delta$ from $X$ to $X'$, where $X'$ is the closure of $\alpha(X)$.
 Then, set theoretically, $\Trop(X')$ is the image of $\Trop(X)$ under the induced linear map $A: N_\R \rightarrow N'_\R$ \cite[Proposition~3]{tevelev:compactifications}.
 The fundamental problem of tropical elimination theory is to determine the multiplicities on the maximal faces of $\Trop(X')$ from those on the maximal faces of $\Trop(X)$.